-It is worth noting that our Literature Review was intended to be representative, in that it would cover all the relevant literature related to the outcomes we were interested in, regardless of the finding.
-However, it is not exhaustive of all protect outcome literature as we focused on research with the following traits:
+It is worth noting that our Literature Review was not intended to be representative but not exhaustive.
+We focused on research with the following traits:

 - Modern, empirical research that used experimental or quasi-experimental methods and had clear causal identification strategies. - We were less likely to include articles that were related to theoretical developments.
 Our focus was on empirical literature that was specifically looking at the impact of protest. - Focused on countries similar to the contexts we are interested in, which is largely Western democracies (e.g. the UK, the US and countries in Western Europe).
 Therefore we excluded all research studying the overthrowing of autocratic regimes in the Global South (e.g. Stephan & Chenoweth, 2008). - Relatively recent protest movements, to provide more generalisability to the current social, political and economic contexts.
 Whilst we did include several papers on the Civil Rights Movements (1950s United States), most papers we included were focused on movements from the 1990s onwards. - Research from both highly relevant journals (such as Mobilization and Social Forces) and top political science and sociology journals (such as APSR and ASR), as well as using tools like Elicit to find relevant research in other journals. - We mostly (but not exclusively) focus on the outcomes of large protest movements with at least 1,000 participants in active involvement.
 This is because we want to understand the impact that protests can have rather than the impact that most protests will have.